dqops/dqo/docs/checks/column/strings/string-min-length.md

 ## **monthly partition string min length**

 **Check description**
-Verifies that the length of string in a column does not exceed the minimum accepted length.
+Verifies that the length of string in a column does not fall below the minimum accepted length.
 Creates a separate data quality check (and an alert) for each monthly partition.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|